Bill-khk/Colors-detection/README.md

-Small project :
-  -From a responsive website (Flask, Bootstrap) -Detect the main used colors of a uploaded (Numpy, PILl, ML) -Display the color pallette (Sklearn)
+Small project : From a responsive website (Flask, Bootstrap), Detect the main used colors of a uploaded (Numpy, PILl, ML), Display the color pallette (Sklearn)
 Note : Interesting project, focus and utilization of Kmeans algorithm with NumPy data to get the centroid of RGB colors while having some image and web manipulation.

 Preview :